Biography of Chiropractic Patient Advocate Bill Esteb

 My brother and I had the good fortune of growing up in a family that instilled a strong work ethic.
 We didn’t get a television until I was in Junior High School, so we were a family of readers.
 Every Tuesday after dinner we’d go to the public library and each of us would bring home a stack of books.
-Later, I went on to work there, first shelving books and then later as the Periodicals Clerk.
+Later, I went on to work there, first shelving books and then later serving as the Periodicals Clerk.

-Soon after is when I was introduced to chiropractic.
+Soon after I was introduced to chiropractic.

 Drs.
-Riekeman and Flesia of Renaissance International leased the office space next to International Media Systems on the second floor of the Plaza Building.
-Back then, home VCRs had just come out and they had this idea of creating the world's first chiropractic patient education video.
-The idea being, if you put a carefully crafted message on a video, new patients would get a consistent orientation and explanation of chiropractic.
+Riekeman and Flesia of Renaissance International leased the office space next to our production offices.
+Back then, home VCRs had just come out.
+Joe and Guy had this idea of harnessing this new medium by creating the world's first chiropractic patient education video.
+Would we like to participate?

 I got an incredible education in the process!

 Later, I was invited to be a guest speaker at the advanced Renaissance seminars, launching my career as a chiropractic speaker in 1985.

 In 1987 I was approached by Dr. Michael Parrish, a Colorado Springs chiropractor who owned seven, associate-run chiropractic practices.
 He wanted help with his practice marketing and to upgrade his daily, half-hour, live, call-in TV talk show called Back Talk.

 Soon after, Dr. Parrish and I joined with another chiropractor and launched Back Talk Systems.
 That's when the report of findings magazette was invented.
 I finally had an outlet for combining my advertising agency skills with my passion for chiropractic.
 I met a lot of special people and got to travel the world.
 Occasionally even getting a glimpse that I was making a difference.